mlaa/cbox-mla/readme.md

 [1]: http://commons.mla.org
 [2]: https://github.com/cuny-academic-commons/cbox-theme

-# Changes planned for 2.3.0 "Sentimental"
+# Changes in 2.3.0 "Sentimental"
+ * [x] Member names, email addresses, and institutional affiliations are now dynamically updated from the MLA member database.
+These fields are no longer editable in portfolios, but remain editable on mla.org.
  * [ ] upgrade to 2.0 version of cbox-mla-blog
  * [ ] complete switch to new API endpoints

 # 2.2.2 "Epistolary" Rollout Todo